ARIZONA DOMESTIC VIOLENCE DEFENSE ATTORNEYS

 If you are charged with, or are under investigation for, a domestic violence offense in Arizona, never try to resolve the problem on your own.
 Any contact with the victim could result in additional charges.
-You should speak to an experienced Arizona domestic violence attorney immediately because every case is different and the outcome often will turn on the particular facts involved and, in many cases, a complex legal analysis regarding the admissibility of evidence.
+You should speak to an experienced Phoenix, AZ domestic violence attorney immediately because every case is different and the outcome often will turn on the particular facts involved and, in many cases, a complex legal analysis regarding the admissibility of evidence.
 Mr. Gillespie recently spoke at a Continuing Legal Education Seminar attended by other attorneys and legal professionals who were seeking to learn how to successfully defend clients charged with domestic violence in Arizona.

 If you have been accused of a crime in which the alleged victim is related to you by marriage, lives with you, or has been in a sexual relationship with you, the offense may fall within the statutory definition of "domestic violence" in Arizona.
 Arizona's domestic violence laws apply not only to crimes against spouses, but also to crimes against partners, former partners, people who are dating, and the elderly.
 Domestic violence can take many forms, from simple assault to murder.
 An Arizona domestic violence crime can also result from the violation of an order of protection, such as a restraining order.
 The case can be prosecuted even if the violation is relatively minor, such as a late phone call to a child or an ex-spouse while an order is in effect.
 Verbal abuse coupled with threats may be enough to result in an arrest and conviction for domestic violence.